laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 ## Preamble

-Right off the bat, I will admit: CircleCI is not my favourite CI/CD tool.
+Right off the bat, I will admit: CircleCI is not my favorite CI/CD tool.
 There has been an explosion of new-generation tooling that _isn't_ all hype in this product space which has presented improved ergonomics, functionality, and pricing for developers compared to CircleCI.

 However, sometimes, the correct choice isn't what we want but what we have.